Dynamic entitlements#

 Using multiplier fields#

-The simplest approach uses a multiplier field:
+The simplest approach uses a multiplier field — any integer field on the registrant model:

 Field